 Selling a business is a long process that can take between six and 12 months.
-Even owners who have entered into an agreement to sell may still face a number of barriers before the process is complete.
+Owners who have entered into an agreement to sell may still face a number of barriers.

 You should be aware of some of the potential pitfalls if you're considering selling your business or have begun the sales process.
 Here are five potential deal breakers: